-The signature page is a document that can be printed and signed instead of using a PIN to sign the FAFSA.
-Signing the FAFSA with a PIN is faster.
+The signature page is a document that can be printed and signed instead of using an FSA ID to sign the FAFSA.
+Signing the FAFSA with an FSA ID is faster.

 Simplified Needs Test

 The Simplified Needs Test (SNT) ignores assets from the calculation of a student's EFC for low- and moderate-income students who are eligible to file an IRS Form 1040A or 1040EZ or who are eligible for certain means-tested federal benefit programs.